devste/raspisync/README.md

 You will need the buildroot requirements to start cross-compiling raspisync.
 See here: https://buildroot.org/downloads/manual/manual.html#requirement-mandatory.

-On Ubuntu 15.04 I found it sufficient to install
+On Ubuntu 16.04 it should be sufficient to install

     sudo apt-get install build-essential
+    # If you want to use make menuconfig, install the following:
-    sudo apt-get install libncurses5-dev	# for make menuconfig
+    sudo apt-get install libncurses5-dev

 Download and build

     # none of these require root, execute as normal user
     git clone git://github.com/devste/raspisync.git
     cd raspisync
-    make BR2_EXTERNAL=br2_external_raspisync/ raspi2sync_defconfig
+    make prepare
-    make menuconfig	# not required, only if you want to change packages or configuration make
+    # if you want to change some configuration
+    cd buildroot && make menuconfig && cd ..
+    make

 Deploying